- Duration: 9 Day / 8 Nights

-Transfer to a 5-star hotel in Luxor to check-in and spend the night.
+Transfer to a 5-star hotel in Luxor to check in and spend the night, then.

-After having breakfast at the hotel, you should check out and head to the airport in Luxor to board a flight to Cairo.
-Once there, you should meet your Egyptologist tour guide to begin the final leg of your Easter vacation’s discovery journey at some of the most well-known Cairo tourist attractions, beginning with:
+After having breakfast at the hotel, check out and make your way to the airport in Luxor to take a flight to Cairo.
+Once there, accompany your Egyptologist tour guide to explore the city’s top sites, beginning with:

 The Egyptian Museum

-A unique collection of artwork from the last 5000 years is on display at the Egyptian Museum.
+5000 years of art are on exhibit at the Egyptian Museum.
 There are more than 250,000 authentic objects on display, including a display of Tutankhamen’s collection of gold, jewels, and treasures that was kept safe in his tomb for more than 3,500 years.